 We will use the scheduled lecture times Tuesdays 10am - 1pm and Thursdays 10am - 1pm.
-Lectures will be delivered in-person in Room: BA 1160 (https://map.utoronto.ca/?id=1809#!m/494470)
+Lectures will be delivered online synchronous.
+The Zoom link will be provided on Quercus.
+The midterm and final exam will be held as in-person assessments.

-3 Instructor
+3 INSTRUCTOR

-Selvakkadunko Selvaratnam (Selva)

-Email for this course: sta220@utoronto.ca

-PhD in Statistics, Memorial University of Newfoundland

-Assistant Professor(teaching stream), Department of Statistical Sciences, University of Toronto.
+Selvakkadunko Selvaratnam (Selva) Email for this course: sta220@utoronto.ca PhD in Statistics, Memorial University of Newfoundland Assistant Professor(teaching stream), Department of Statistical Sciences, University of Toronto.